 Taliban prepare for Afghan president to order prisoner swap

-The Taliban sent vehicles for fighters set to be released by the Afghan government in a prisoner swap expected to be announced on Tuesday, and were ready to honor their side of the deal by handing over 1,000 government troops, militant leaders said.
-The expected release is part of a deal signed by the United States and the Taliban last month that would allow U.S. forces and NATO troops to withdraw from Afghanistan to end more than 18 years of war.
+The Taliban have sent vehicles to be ready to collect fighters expected to be released by the Afghan government in a prisoner exchange and said they will honor the deal by handing over 1,000 government troops.
+The release, expected to be announced on Tuesday, is part of a deal signed by the United States and the Islamist militant group last month that would allow U.S. forces and NATO troops to withdraw from Afghanistan to end more than 18 years of war.

-"The Taliban needs this to show to their rank and file.
-For the foot soldiers on the ground, a reduction in violence agreement, a troop withdrawal agreement signed in Doha means nothing, fighters returning is something they can feel," said an Asian diplomat in Kabul.
-The senior Taliban leader said: "After our conversation with Zalmay Khalilzad on Monday, in which he conveyed to us the release of our 5,000 prisoners, we sent vehicles to pick them up."

-Khalilzad, U.S. special envoy for Afghanistan, attended the swearing-in ceremony of Ashraf Ghani as president on Monday.
-Ghani had previously rejected the Taliban demand for its fighters to be released.
+Khalilzad attended Ghani's swearing-in ceremony in Kabul on Monday.
+The president had previously rejected the Taliban demand for its fighters to be released.

 DECREE EXPECTED

 It was unclear whether prisoners would be released from other prisons aside from Bagram, a detention facility located next to a U.S. military base.
-It was also not known how many prisoners would be released immediately, but three sources told Reuters on Monday that it could vary between 1,000 and 1,800.
+It was also not known how many prisoners would be released initially, but three sources told Reuters on Monday that it could be between 1,000 and 1,800.

-A senior government official, who declined to be named, said: "In principle, we have agreed to release prisoners in order to show our commitment towards bringing peace in Afghanistan but in what conditions the government is going to release them and how many, will be in the decree later this afternoon."
-But he added that the release would not be on Tuesday or Wednesday but could be "within weeks or months".
+A senior government official, who declined to be named, said on Tuesday: "In principle, we have agreed to release prisoners in order to show our commitment towards bringing peace in Afghanistan but in what conditions the government is going to release them and how many, will be in the decree later this afternoon."
+He said the release would not be on Tuesday or Wednesday but could be "within weeks or months".

+A Taliban spokesman, Suhail Shaheen, said in a Tweet that his group had handed a detailed list of all 5,000 prisoners to the United States and was waiting for all to be released.
+"It will be acceptable only when they are handed over to us in a desert or in detention centers under the observation of our prison officials,' he said.

-The U.S. Embassy declined to comment.
+The U.S. embassy declined to comment.
 A spokesman for NATO's mission referred questions to the Afghan government.
-Abdul Shukoor Qudoosi, governor of Bagram district, said his office had reports of an unusual arrival of multiple buses in the area, but they could not confirm what the buses were for and whether they were connected to the release.
+Abdul Shukoor Qudoosi, governor of Bagram district, said his office had reports of an unusual arrival of multiple buses in the area, but they could not confirm what the buses were for or whether they were connected to the release.

 The Taliban leader in Doha also confirmed the group had finalized arrangements for the release of 1,000 prisoners held by them, adding that they had shifted all prisoners to safe locations in Afghanistan.
 "We are planning to release the 1,000 prisoners of the Afghan government to the Red Crescent and they could then shift them to their hometowns or pay them cash for traveling home," he said.